-The Open Canoe Level 2 Beginner’s Course is on
+The Open Canoe Level 2 Beginner’s Course takes place on the weekend of the 25th/26th July 2020

-The course fee covers the training course itself, membership of the club until the end Feb 2018, and use of all club equipment.
+The learn to open canoe course fee covers the training course itself, membership of the club until the end Dec 2020, and use of all club equipment.

-- Membership of the club until March 2018.
+- Membership of the club until the end of the year

 - Participation in regular club trips and courses (additional fees may apply for some trips/courses)